310mc/https-310mc.github.io-tl/source/_posts/meteor_impact/first_half_p2.md

 <th>(But maybe with this mystical kid—maybe if I could borrow his strength… even I could do something.
 He may be my transformation belt[^12].)</th>
 {% endbubble %}

 **Co-Translated with:** [emu](https://twitter.com/sunsunrainys)

 **ENG Proof:** [SayonaraRevival](https://ensemble-stars.fandom.com/wiki/User:SayonaraRevival)

 ## Chapter 12

 {% img /img/es/eventstory/meteorimpact/firsthalfch12.jpg %}

 {% bubble Kanata pastcurious %}
-… chiaki?
+…chiaki?

-hehehe, that Expression… so you do have some kind of Wish, don’t you?
+fufufu, that Expression… so you do have some kind of Wish, don’t you?

 tell me any Wish, and i will grant it for you! because i am a God, and that is my Job~♪
 {% endbubble %}

 {% bubble Chiaki past %}
 Huh?
 Um… But—